ZwEin27/python-labelpropagation/README.md

 ### Input Data Format

-each line is in list format, c contains
+each line is in list format, which contains

 - list[0]: node id
 - list[1]: label, use 0 if unknown